opendatacube/datacube-ows/docs/cfg_colourmap_styles.rst

 as supported by all style types, Colour Map Styles support two additional approaches to produce an non-animated image from a multi-date request:

-1. Using a variant of the `value_map`_ entry used for the single-date case.
+1. Using a variant of the :ref:`value_map <value-map>` entry used for the single-date case.
 This is a much simpler way of achieving most use cases.
 2. Using an aggregator function, which allows for fully customisable behaviour but requires writing Python code.